verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 .. note:: If VTR fails to build you may need to install the :ref:`required dependencies <building_vtr>`.

-For more details on building VTR for various platforms see :ref:`building_vtr`.
+For more details on building VTR on various operating systems/platforms see :ref:`Building VTR<building_vtr>`.

 Running VPR